zhangyihome/code-push-cli/sdk/README.md

 - __patchRelease(appName: string, deploymentName: string, label: string, updateMetadata: PackageInfo): Promise&lt;void&gt;__ - Updates the specified release's metadata with the given information.

-- __promote(appName: string, sourceDeploymentName: string, destinationDeploymentName: string, updateMetadata: PackageInfo): Promise&lt;void&gt;__ - Promotes the latest release from one deployment to another for the specified app and updates the release with the given metadata.
+- __promote(appName: string, sourceDeploymentName: string, destinationDeploymentName: string, updateMetadata: PackageInfo): Promise&lt;Package&gt;__ - Promotes the latest release from one deployment to another for the specified app and updates the release with the given metadata.

 - __release(appName: string, deploymentName: string, updateContentsPath: string, targetBinaryVersion: string, updateMetadata: PackageInfo): Promise&lt;Package&gt;__ - Releases a new update to the specified deployment with the given metadata.